kdkiss/mcp-liquidation-map/DEPLOYMENT_GUIDE.md

   `https://server.smithery.ai/@dmaznest/browsercat-mcp-server`.
 - `DATABASE_URI`: Database connection string.
 Defaults to the bundled SQLite database at `sqlite:///src/database/app.db`.
 - `FLASK_ENV`: Set to `production` for production deployment.
 - `SECRET_KEY`: Flask secret key.
-Defaults to `dev-secret-key`; set to a unique value in production.
+When `DEBUG` is false this value is required and the app will abort on startup if it is missing.
+A `dev-secret-key` default is only applied for local debug sessions.

 ### Setting Environment Variables